whalebone/wb-docs/en/local_resolver.rst

    :align: center

 Once the command is run the operating system is being checked and requirements installed.
 Script will inform you about the progress and it creates a detailed log named ``wb_install.log`` in current directory.
-Successul run of the installation script is ended with the notification ```Final tuning of the OS``` with value ``[ OK ]``.
+Successful run of the installation script is ended with the notification ```Final tuning of the OS``` with value ``[ OK ]``.
 Right after the installation also the initialization takes place and it could take several minutes before the resolver starts the services.

 .. image:: ./img/lrv2-install.gif
    :align: center

 .. warning:: Local resolver is configured as an open resolver.
 It will respond to any request sent.
 This is quite comfortable in terms of availability of the services, but also could be a risk if the service is available from the outside networks.
 Please make sure you limit the access to the local resolver on port 53 (UDP and TCP) from the trusted networks only, otherwise it can be misused for various DoS attacks.

-.. tip:: The resolver's processes need to communicate on localhost.
+.. important:: The resolver's processes need to communicate on localhost.
 In case some firewall is in place please make sure that the traffic is allowed, i.e. ``iptables -A INPUT -s 127.0.0.1 -j ACCEPT``

 Verifying the installation
 --------------------------